grosser/translation_db_engine/README.markdown

-A interface for translation editing as rails engine.
+A interface for database stored translation editing as rails engine.
 Very alpha/hacky atm, but already used runs in production ;D

 Setup